smarc-project/smarc_msgs/README.rst

 TF
 --

 The TF tree can be constructed from the /vehicle/dr/odom topic.
 If /vehicle/dr/odom is present, it is therefore not necessary to provide the TF tree, although some implementations provide both as one package.
+For frame naming, we follow `REP 105 <https://www.ros.org/reps/rep-0105.html>`_ wherever possible, except that we define a utm frame instead of earth (see details below).

 * Shared UTM frame - “utm”
 * Shared local map frame - “map”